cloud-gov/cg-site/_docs/ops/configuration-management.md

 <!-- As long as these GitHub guidelines comply with the FedRAMP-required policies above and our TTS GitHub requirements, we can adjust them at will, according to our team preferences. -->

-Because cloud.gov was originally built by 18F, and we maintain close operational alignment with other parts of TTS, we follow [the TTS requirements for using GitHub](https://handbook.tts.gsa.gov/github/).
+Because Cloud.gov was originally built by 18F, and we maintain close operational alignment with other parts of TTS, we follow [the TTS requirements for using GitHub](https://handbook.tts.gsa.gov/github/).
 These are our team practices within those requirements.

 ### Forking vs. branching

 Both forking and branching are welcome in our repositories.
-Contributors inside cloud.gov can use forking or branching according to their personal preferences, and contributors outside cloud.gov can fork repositories.
+Contributors inside Cloud.gov can use forking or branching according to their personal preferences, and contributors outside Cloud.gov can fork repositories.

 The team often practices branching.
 The rationale for branching within a team is that paired collaboration on a single branch avoids certain types of friction: